book cover

 Fill each glass halfway with Prosecco and then halfway with orange juice, leaving a small amount of room at the top.
 No one wants a glass filled to the brim!

-• Chill the ingredients before serving for the perfect mimosa.
+• Chill all ingredients before serving for a crisp, refreshing mimosa.

 Prosecco Mimosa